Dairon Blanco Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.59 team ERA that ranks first across all league pitching staffs.
+- The Twins' 3.57 team ERA is No. 1 among all MLB pitching staffs.

-- The Twins allow the sixth-fewest home runs in baseball (88 total, one per game).
+- Twins pitchers combine to surrender 89 home runs (one per game), the sixth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.